yakshG/ue5.5-multiplayer-subsystem/README.md

 # UE5.5 Multiplayer Subsystem
 A ```GameInstanceSubsystem``` for session management in Unreal Engine 5.5.
 Supports LAN and Steam (via overlay invites).

-This system was built for a 2-player co-op game.
-Built with the Steam Sockets plugin in UE5.5, as standard configurations for older engine versions often fail in newer releases.

 ## Features
 + Session creation, start, and destruction.
 + LAN session discovery by server name.